SchulzLab/STARE/README.md

 # STARE - Look into TF regulation on gene level leveraging an adapted Activity-By-Contact score

-STARE is a framework that combines two tasks, which also work independently from each other:
+STARE is a framework that combines two tasks, which can also work independently:

  - score enhancer-gene interactions with the Activity-By-Contact (ABC) model
  - derive TF affinities for regions